Pay off debt or save?

 Firstly I’d like to address the controversy: For some, having any other financial goal when you still have debt is the foolish thing to do.
 Debt is costly, risky and if you’re struggling to keep focused when paying off debt there’s no room in a budget for other financial goals.

-Is this the right strategy?
+But, is this the right strategy?

 Certainly from a purely mathematical perspective most debts are costly and it’s unlikely that any money saved is earning more interest than the interest paid on a debt.
 By saving the money instead of paying off debt the choice comes at a cost.
 However, you should consider beginning to save for medium term goals like a house deposit even if you do have debt.
 Whilst you definitely should be focused on paying off your debt, allocating some of your pennies each month to medium term goals has many benefits in helping you stay focused on growing your pennies.